koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 The negative values are usually around $-.2$.
 So instead of modifying just a single activation, we can replace all of them.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/hezjshnapvcgq3c3chnd)
 <br/>Figure: We can replace e.g. channel 55's activations with a synthetic set of activations which is -0.2 everywhere except the targeted value of +5.6.
-(The patched-in activations still have shape $16×16$; a $4×4$ grid is shown for visibility.)
+(The modified activations still have shape 16x16; a 4x4 grid is shown for visibility.)

 This produces basically the same retargetability effect as the single-activation case, with the main side effect apparently just being a slightly lower attraction to the real cheese (presumably, because the positive activations get wiped out).